pacmano1/Mirth-Snippets/MirthSSH_4.5.md

+Thanks to this post: https://forums.mirthproject.io/forum/mirth-connect/support/184605-sftp-fails-because-server-wants-ssh-rsa

-Thanks @Anthony Master from Mirth Slack:
+and @Anthony Master from Mirth Slack:

 SFTP in 4.5 dropped support for ssh-rsa algo and a few others.
 The workaround is to add these two options in each affected SFTP connectpr settings.